Neubukow

-Neubukow (literally "New Bukov", where 'Bukov' is a Polabian adjective from "beech tree") is a town in the Rostock district, in Mecklenburg-Western Pomerania, Germany.
+Neubukow ([nɔʏˈbukoː], lit.
+'New Bukow', in contrast to "Old Bukow", where 'Bukov' is a Polabian adjective from "beech tree") is a town in the Rostock district, in Mecklenburg-Western Pomerania, Germany.
 It is situated 18 km southwest of Bad Doberan, and 21 km northeast of Wismar.
 The archeologist Heinrich Schliemann was born in Neubukow.
 The "Heinrich Schliemann-Gedenkstätte" is a small museum dedicated to his life and work.